Keep your budget in check by buying used

 Inflation has turned shopping into a perpetual state of sticker-shock – I still can't get over my bill for a recent sushi dinner!

 If things seem to be expensive these days, it's probably because they are.
-With Canada's inflation rate hitting a staggering 6.9% in October, budgets are stretched.
+With inflation high, budgets are stretched.
 So more Canadians are looking to find creative ways to save money.
 Buying used – whether that means clothing, outdoor equipment, furniture, or anything else you might need in your daily life – is one way to save big.

 Economic benefits of buying used